 The literature on transaction costs broadly classifies its determinants into human (opportunism and bounded rationality) and environmental factors.
-36 The human factors can be controlled through the repetition of a transaction, trust, and reputation building.
+The human factors can be controlled through the repetition of a transaction, trust, and reputation building.
 However environmental factors like interdependence and uncertainty about trade increases transactions costs.
 In Pakistan, the challenging security situation, unstable macroeconomic environment, poor logistics, and weak contract enforcement leads to sub-optimal arrangements.

 The measurement or monetization of transaction costs is difficult since the nature and myriad sources of transaction costs could be region and product specific.
-For example, the degree of sophistication of products in terms of design and cutting require complex codification and frequent coordination between lead and supply firms which raise transaction costs of sourcing from local firms.
-Moreover, a weak business environment further increases transaction costs through expenditures on off-balance sheets items like transport efficiency, customs and port procedures, security risks, design capabilities, product standards and development services, and corruption.
+For example, the degree of sophistication of products in terms of design and cutting require complex codification and

-35Torben JAndersen and Albert H. Segars (The Impact of IT on decision structure and firm performance: evidence from the textile and apparel industry, information & Environment 39, (2001): 85-100.
+&lt;sup>35Torben JAndersen and Albert H. Segars (The Impact of IT on decision structure and firm performance: evidence from the textile and apparel industry, information & Environment 39, (2001): 85-100.

-36Oliver E. Williamson, "Transaction-cost economics: The governance of contractual relations," Journal of Law and Economics 22(1979): 233-61 and Oliver E. Williamson, Markets and Hierarchies (New York: Free Press, 1975).
+&lt;sup>36Oliver E. Williamson, "Transaction-cost economics: The governance of contractual relations,"

+Journal of Law and Economics 22(1979): 233-61 and Oliver E. Williamson, Markets and Hierarchies (New York: Free Press, 1975).